-If further support is required then, after discussions with parents and teachers, a pupil is placed at Level 3 on the Learning Support register which records their need, any access arrangements and any reasonable adjustments that have been made.
-All teachers have access to the Learning Support and Monitoring Registers.
+If additional 1-1 support is required then, after discussions with parents and teachers, a pupil is placed at Level 3 on the Learning Support register which records their need, any access arrangements and any reasonable adjustments that have been made.
+All teachers have access to the Learning Support and Monitoring Register.

-Our four tier response:
+Our four-tier response: